 You may also want to check out the messages folder to see if the hacker sent any messages on your behalf.
-If the hacker did send messages to people, you should send messages to the same people telling them about the account being compromised and apologizing for the inconvenience the messages might have caused to them.
+If the hacker did send messages to people, you should send messages to the same people telling them about the account being compromised and apologizing for the inconvenience the messages might have caused them.

 Cleanup Authorized Apps

-One of the most common methods how Facebook account gets hacked is the apps we authorize for using our Facebook account.
+One of the most common methods of how a Facebook account gets hacked is the apps we authorize for using our Facebook account.
 Go to Account Settings and click on Apps.
 This will open the view where you can check out all the apps you have authorized for using data from your Facebook account.

 If you find any app that you do not recognize, remove it from Facebook by clicking on the X button available towards the right.
-You may also want to clean up the apps view by removing the apps that you no longer use.
+You may also want to clean up the app’s view by removing the apps that you no longer use.